Impact

 Affected Systems

-All Linux kernel releases that include the buggy cls_fw filter code before the fix commit (41845bc5).
-The patch removes the NULL dereference by skipping old‑style classification on shared blocks.
-The affected kernel is the standard Linux kernel; no specific vendor or product version list is supplied, so any kernel prior to the fix should be considered vulnerable.
+All Linux kernel releases that contain the buggy cls_fw filter code before the fix commit that added the NULL‑dereference guard (commit 41845bc5).
+The affected kernel is the standard Linux kernel; users of any kernel version preceding the fix should be considered vulnerable.

 Risk and Exploitability